swlacy/DiscordShell/README.md

  - `?kill ${client_id}`: Terminate a specified client.
 Status message will be returned in a discord message.
     - Example: `?kill abcd1234`

+## Limitations
+ - The shell is only supported on Linux.
+Plan to eventually support Windows and MacOS.

 ## Plans
+ - MacOS and Windows support.
  - Better error handling.
  - Comprehensive logging.
  - Support for larger file uploading/downloading.